ST. PETERSBURG, Fla. — There won't be any repairs to Tropicana Field after all, it appears.

 Council members eventually delayed the vote on finalizing bonds to pay for their share of construction for the stadium and infrastructure for the Historic Gas Plant redevelopment project.

-His comments to Council came before he spoke to reporters and said the deal was dead.
+His comments to Council came before he spoke to reporters and said the deal was over.

 Welch had supported the city putting forward the money needed to repair Tropicana Field ever since the roughly $55 million price tag was revealed.
 City Council Chair Deborah Figgs-Sanders says to her understanding, the city has a contractural obligation to pay for repairs.